 Register for the conference by visiting the Canadian Equality Consulting website and accessing our EventBrite link.
 If you have questions about which ticket you’re applicable for, or questions about group purchasing, please contact: [email protected]

 You will receive access to all of the plenary sessions, the concurrent sessions and the Welcome Reception, as well as access to the presenters' provided materials (Presentations, etc.)

 As this will be a virtual conference on Zoom, no catering will be provided.
 CEC is currently in the process of negotiating a potential food delivery discount for attendees, to participate in a “shared” virtual lunch.

 Yes.
-To cancel your registration, contact the CEC office at [email protected] After January 16th, no refunds will be given for conference registrations or special event tickets.
+To cancel your registration, contact the CEC office at [email protected] After March 16th, no refunds will be given for conference registrations or special event tickets.

 Once you have registered, you will receive a confirmation link from EventBrite.
 Closer to the date of the conference, an email with Zoom meeting room information, including joining link and password, will be provided.

 The program for the CEC GBA Plus conference will be posted on the webpage and updated regularly with regards to panel timing and presenters.